BhallaLab/moose-core/Docs/user/py/moose_classes.rst

 .. py:class:: Clock

    Clock: Clock class.
-Handles sequencing of operations in simulations.Every object scheduled for operations in MOOSE is connected to oneof the 'Tick' entries on the Clock.The Clock manages ten 'Ticks', each of which has its own dt,which is an integral multiple of the base clock dt\_.
+Handles sequencing of operations in simulations.Every object scheduled for operations in MOOSE is connected to oneof the 'Tick' entries on the Clock.The Clock manages 32 'Ticks', each of which has its own dt,which is an integral multiple of the clock baseDt\_.
 On every clock step the ticks are examined to see which of themis due for updating.
-When a tick is updated, the 'process' call of all the objects scheduled on that tick is called.The default scheduling (should not be overridden) has the following assignment of classes to Ticks:0.
-Biophysics: Init call on Compartments in EE method1.
-Biophysics: Channels2.
-Biophysics: Process call on Compartments3.
-Undefined 4.
-Kinetics: Pools, or in ksolve mode: Mesh to handle diffusion5.
-Kinetics: Reacs, enzymes, etc, or in ksolve mode: Stoich/GSL6.
-Stimulus tables7.
-More stimulus tables8.
-Plots9.
-Postmaster.
-This must be called last of all and nothing else should use this Tick.
-The Postmaster is automatically scheduled at set up time.
-The Tick should be given the longest possible value, typically but not always equal to one of the other ticks, so as to batch the communications.
-For spiking-only communications, it is usually possible to space the communication tick by as much as 1-2 ms which is the axonal + synaptic delay.
+When a tick is updated, the 'process' call of all the objects scheduled on that tick is called.
+Order of execution: If a subset of ticks are scheduled for execution at a given timestep, then they will be executed in numerical order, lowest tick first and highest last.
+There is no guarantee of execution order for objects within a clock tick.
+The clock provides default scheduling for all objects which can be accessed using Clock::lookupDefaultTick( className ).
+Specific items of note are that the output/file dump objects are second-last, and the postmaster is last on the order of Ticks.
+The clock also starts up with some default timesteps for each of these ticks, and this can be overridden using the shell command setClock, or by directly assigning tickStep values on the clock object.
+Which objects use which tick?
+As a rule of thumb, try this: Electrical/compartmental model calculations: Ticks 0-7Tables and output objects for electrical output: Tick 8Diffusion solver: Tick 10Chemical/compartmental model calculations: Ticks 11-17Tables and output objects for chemical output: Tick 18Unassigned: Ticks 20-29 Special: 30-31 Data output is a bit special, since you may want to store data at different rates for electrical and chemical processes in the same model.
+Here you will have to specifically assign distinct clock ticks for the tables/fileIO objects handling output at different time-resolutions.
+Typically one uses tick 8 and 18.

    .. py:attribute:: clockControl